We are Australia’s only NATA Accredited Telecommunications Testing Laboratory

 We do this using our Head and Torso Simulator (HATS) which incorporates a Type 3.3 artificial ear, and we can now also provide the same testing using our Type 3.4 artificial ear.

-To ensure the latest handsets and headsets are tested to the appropriate telephony regulatory standards, Comtest performs the relevant voice performance and transmission quality audio testing.
+To ensure the latest handsets and headsets are tested to the appropriate telecommunication standards, Comtest performs the relevant voice performance and transmission quality audio testing.

-For manufacturers and importers of telephony products, the HATS will perform a range of tests, including acoustic shock by measuring the maximum Sound Pressure Level (SPL), send and receive frequency and loudness ratings, sidetone and distortion.
+For manufacturers and importers of telecommunication products, the HATS will perform a range of tests, including acoustic shock by measuring the maximum Sound Pressure Level (SPL), send and receive frequency and loudness ratings, side-tone and distortion.

 This gives you the advantage of having accurate, certified results required for government and carrier approval.

 - Cellular Phones

 - Analogue Phone Handsets

 - Digital handset devices such as ISDN and VoIP